AVEMAGNOLIA

 SYSTEMS

 Coco graduated cum laude from Arizona State University with a degree in Political Science and a concentration in Social Justice.
-She holds certifications across embodied wellness, linguistic access, and visual communication, bringing a rare synthesis of analysis, structure, and creative form.
+Her work spans interdisciplinary performance, systems strategy, participatory inquiry, public scholarship, embodied practice, protective design, and forensic neurobiology.

 Contact: research@avemagnoliasystems.com